 a) The implementation of strategies and programs that will ensure that all students meet their growth potential on state administered standardized tests.
 This includes, but is not limited to, work in the areas of differentiated instruction and the use of data to inform instruction.

 - Utilizing diverse district online assessments, state assessment data, and teacher-developed assessments, student needs are diagnosed throughout the school year so that identified areas of weakness can be addressed.
-Partnership for Readiness s of College and Careers (PARCC), PARCC’s assessments will provide students, teachers, administrators and the public with the tools needed to identify whether students from grade 3 through high school are on track for postsecondary success, where gaps may exist, and how they can be addressed well before students enter college or the workforce.
+Partnership for Readiness s of College and Careers (PARCC), PARCC’s assessments will provide students, teachers, administrators and the public with the tools needed to identify whether students from grade 3 through high school are on track for postsecondary success, where gaps may exist, and how they can be addressed well before students enter college or the work force.
 We continue to provide resources for parents, teachers, and principals.
 We will continue to review and participate with research-based professional development that supports educators.
-We will continue to administer and analyze all new sample PARCC questions as we prepare for the Spring 2017 PARCC exams.
-In receipt of the Spring 2016 PARCC scores, we have begun to evaluate our scores aligned to Evidence Statements.
+We will continue to administer and analyze all new sample PARCC questions as we prepare for the Spring 2018 PARCC exams.
+In receipt of the Spring 2017 PARCC scores, we have begunto evaluate our scores aligned to Evidence Statements.
 During the 2016- 2017 school year we implemented the use of iReady assessments through grade 8.
 These assessments are highly correlated to PARCC and will assist in advancing our attainment of grade level appropriate standards according to the New Jersey Student Learning Standards.

 - We continue to use the Professional Learning Community Model (PLC), in which teachers and administrators incessantly seek, share, and implement their learning experiences.
 PLC’s will continue to meet monthly.
 Teachers will work collaboratively to review our curriculum/maps, to analyze data and review our reading and math programs to address deficiencies or gaps in our scores.
 Our goal is to address the needs of all students, including interventions and enrichment to improve overall performance.
 We continue to adjust curriculum and lesson plans to support Writing Across the Curriculum.
 Teachers will examine student writing, identify areas in need of instructional emphasis and develop lessons and/or activities to address areas of concern.
-Principals and supervisors will lead discussions with teachers in reviewing the Common Core State Standards (CCSS) and PARCC rubrics to help assess students writing assessments.
+Principals and supervisors will lead discussions with teachers in reviewing the New Jersey Student Learning Standards (NJSLS) and PARCC rubrics to help assess students writing assessments.
 In Math, our goal is to establish a much higher expectation for rigor.
-K-12 teachers will work toward creating Learner-Active, Technology-Infused Classrooms.
-We will continue to craft problem-based units around local and global real-world problems.
+K-12 teachers will work toward creating Learner2 Active, Technology-Infused Classrooms.
+We will continue to craft problembased units around local and global real-world problems.
 Through workshop training and coaching by IDE consultants, they will receive ongoing guidance and challenge.
 Teacher Leaders from the first cohort of LATIC teachers will supply in-house support for peers as well.
-Principals and supervisors will also facilitate STEM/STEAM integration, design-based learning approaches that integrate the concepts and practices of Science, Technology, Engineering, Art, and Math.
-In addition, this year students throughout the district will engage in a real science experience, as part of the national Student Space Flight Experiments Program (SSEP).
+Principals, supervisors, and teachers will also facilitate the implementation of Defined STEM at grades 3 through 8 that will provide teachers with additional standards-aligned projectbased lessons.
+As a continuation, this year students throughout the district will engage in a real science experience, as part of the national Student Space Flight Experiments Program (SSEP) Mission 12.

 - Differentiated Instruction (DI) continues to be the common thread throughout the district as principals and supervisors meet with teachers during faculty and team meetings to discuss interventions and enrichment.
 DI provides the flexibility to modify curriculum to assist all students in experiencing success in a diverse classroom.
 Classroom teachers and Special Education teachers continue to work collaboratively in differentiating activities to address the needs of all students and improve overall student performance.